 Pure sea salt retains all essential natural elements from the sea.
 Sea salt can contain magnesium, calcium, potassium, iron, zinc and iodine.
 Each of these elements is essential for good human health.

 Despite what you may have read on the internet, there is no hidden MSG or unmentionable parts of beavers in our Natural Flavours.
-The FDA defines “natural flavor” or “natural flavoring as “the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional.”
+The FDA defines “natural flavour” or “natural flavouring as “the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavouring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavouring rather than nutritional.”
 At Sproos we only use flavouring from plant-based natural sources.

 Sodium phosphate is a generic term that may refer to any sodium salt of phosphoric acid.
 It is commonly added to food, serving a variety of purposes, and has been well studied and is considered safe.
 We use it to mask some of the more unpalatable flavors provided by the medicinal ingredients contained in our Joint formulation.
 Sodium phosphate has also been found to help in the development and maintenance of bones and teeth, acts as a source of electrolytes for the maintenance of good health and helps to maintain the body's ability to metabolize nutrients.